-- 1. Statement of Expectations on permits.
+- Statement of Expectations on permits.
 The City should develop a statement of principles or expectations regarding appropriate behavior in City parks.
 The statement should be posted at prominent locations in the parks.
+The statement should be designed to be applicable to all park users.
+The statement should unequivocally declare that park users are not to be subjected to harassment, intimidation, or verbal abuse by other park users.
 The statement should be incorporated into permit applications with a signature of the event organizer acknowledging having read and understood it. - 2.
 Reporting acts of discrimination.
-It is not clear what options park users have in instances in which they feel threatened or discriminated.
-The City should at least be able to track such occurrences and should set up a hotline similar to the below.
+It is not clear what options park users have in instances in which they feel threatened or discriminated against.
+The City should at least be able to track such occurrences and should set up a hotline with language similar to the below that is posted at key locations in City parks.

 Discrimination: The City of Salem values all persons without regard to race, color, religion, national origin, sex, age, marital status, domestic partnership, disability, familial status, sexual orientation, gender identity, or source of income.
-If you believe that you have been discriminated against in a program, activity, or facility, or if you desire further information, please contact the Public Works Department at 503-588-XXXX.
+If you believe that you have been discriminated against by another park user or by in a City program, activity, or facility; or if you desire further information, please contact the Public Works Department at 503-588-XXXX.